Member-only story

 Tlapouhqui

-A general class of diviner whose Nahuatl title means “one who counts/reads.”
+A broad class of diviner whose Nahuatl title means “one who counts/reads.”
 Also called a tlapōhuani, this witch is a fortune-teller or caster of lots.

 - Pronunciation: “tlah-POHW-kee.”